Contents

 The Remarketing Benefits of Who It’s For

 When they hit one of the avatar pages — and/or spend a certain amount of time on a page, you can retarget them with relevant pain point focused content in their feed.
+We call this strategy the Boomerang Method and discuss it in more detail in our remarketing guide.

 This can also be applied to the Use Cases — where you can glean that a user is particularly interested in a certain application of the SaaS product to solve a certain problem.